darwin-labs/SequenceRest/README.md

-# SequenceRest
+# Darwin REST Api
-Rest api for the Sequence mobile app client
+Rest api for the Darwin mobile app.
+Uses flask to setup a webserver